M1CR0H4CK3R/MHS-Android-Checksum-Fixer/README.txt

 but other than that, no help was obtained whatsoever.
 I asked on the r/CodingHelp discord for help, but got absolutely no response in the 5 days it took to make this program.
+Apache's commons-io is used in the .jar, so I have applied their license, and mentioned them here.

 Licensing:

+In addition to the Apache License 2.0 that this repository goes by, I add the following addendum:

 Anyone may post this on their website, as long as they include a link to the original thread on GBAtemp, as well as this original README.txt file with the same hex sequence, phrase, and date at the end of the file.
-Also, all uploaders must provide their Social Security #, if any (the SS# part is both a joke and a test to see who reads this file).
-Anyone who does not follow these rules will be publicly shamed and possibly harassed (if not removed) until the files are removed.
+Also, all uploaders must provide their Social Security #, if any (this last part is both a joke and a test to see who reads this file).
+Anyone who does not follow these rules will be publicly shamed and <s>possibly harassed</s> (if not removed) until the files are removed.